 The exhibition is temporarily closed until further notice.
-We ask for your understanding.
+We apologize for any inconvenience.

 The exhibition focuses on manual and mechanical typesetting as well as on various printing methods, delving deeply into five main topics: the casting and setting of type, and the printing of texts, images, and symbols.
 Large display cases exhibiting a wide variety of font samples, printing plates, tools, and other equipment illustrate the complexity and diversity of printing techniques.
 Demonstrations are provided of the four main types of printing: relief, intaglio, planographic, and stencil.

-The history of printing also includes methods for printing texts and images that can be read and viewed tactilely, that is by running one’s fingers over their surface.
+The history of printing also includes methods for printing texts and images that can be read and “viewed” tactilely, that is by running one’s fingers over their surface.
 These innovations are included in the exhibition, which features many tactile illustrations, exhibits, and custom-made objects.
-In addition, full object descriptions are available in Braille (in German) and at listening stations.
+In addition, full object descriptions are available in (German) Braille and at listening stations.
 A rich experience is thus guaranteed to sighted, blind, and visually impaired visitors alike.

 Old printing presses and printing machines represent major advances in the history of printing and typesetting.
 The exhibition features an iron Stanhope press (1835), a high-speed press that originally ran on steam (1895), and a Heidelberg job press with a pneumatic paper feed system (1963).
 These presses illustrate the course of technical innovation.
 They show how the manual labor of human beings was increasingly assisted, expedited, and even replaced by machines.
 In addition, a type cabinet and original equipment from the H. Berthold AG type foundry are on display.
 There is also a section devoted to typewriters, where visitors can follow their development over the last 150 years.